64nYm3d3/CheatSheet/RFID/Contact Cards.md

 **Chip Adhesive:** Pretty sure this is self explanatory, adhesive keeping the chip in place inside the encapsulation

-**Hotmelt:** I'm guessing this is glue mounting the substrate to the card body
+**Hotmelt:** This is glue mounting the substrate to the card body

-**Substrate:** This is the epoxy resin thing that all electronics go in (like the memory, raw DIE, pins, whatever) and acts as the system GND(Vss) for the chip
+**Substrate:** This is the epoxy resin that all electronics go in (like the memory, raw DIE, pins, whatever) and acts as the system GND(Vss) for the chip

 **Card Body:** The pvc card the chip is attached to

-**Encapsulation:** I'm guessing this is a supporting case that prevents physical damage and corrosion of the chip, and is probably IC packaging
+**Encapsulation:** This is a supporting case that prevents physical damage and corrosion of the chip, and is the IC packaging

-**Chip:** It kind of looks like a semi conductor device honestly Im not sure what the purpose of this is in detail
+**Chip:** It kind of looks like a semi conductor device  and will be described later in detail

 **Wire Bonding:** A way of making interconnections between an IC or other semi conductor device and IC packaging